virendrapatil24/project_playground/web_app/to_do_list/to_do_list_html_css_js/README.md

-To Do List application using basics of HTML, CSS and J
+To Do List application using basics of HTML, CSS and JS.